 Kansas Talking Books provides personalized library support and materials in a specialized format to eligible Kansas residents to ensure that all may read.
 This no-cost library service features:

-Audiobooks, magazines and audio equipment mailed directly to your house and returned postage free.
+Audio books, audio magazines, braille books, and braille magazines mailed directly to your house and returned postage free.

 Special equipment lent to you at no charge.